JudyXiaodanZhu/Insight-Project/README.md

 ## Challanges
 ### Data Ingestion
 The first challange faced is to send 300,000 records of data in real-time into the system.
 At first, using one producer and one consumer, only 100 records can be sent per second.

-After adding more user threads, changing batch size, compression type and linger.ms for the producers, Kafka can process 10,000/records/s.
+After adding more user threads, changing batch size, compression type and linger.ms for the producers, Kafka producers can ingest 10,000/records/s.

 ### Db Schema Design
+Other than display problematic ECG data in real-time, another main use case for the data is to display 1-2 days of recent ECG records for healthcare providers to diagnose cardiac arrythmia.
+In a real-life scenario, the db may contain TBs of data per patient.
+Therefore, the schema must be designed in such a way so that the querying time is minimized.

 ## Tech stack choices
 After carefulling considering the functional requirements and constrains, I designed the following data pipeline for my project: